 It is called a “Laboratory of Government” because during the week each young man will have the opportunity to run for and be elected to mock offices ranging from city level (e.g. city council, mayor) to state constitutional offices (e.g. lieutenant governor and governor).

 While at Boys State, citizens will be divided into “cities” named for state rivers which make up “counties” named for famous South Carolinians.
-Citizens are also divided into two political parties from which they will campaign and/or elect city, county, and state officers.
+Citizens are also divided into two political parties from which they will campaign and/or pick city, county, and state officers.
 By doing so, citizens will learn about government and politics by participating in the process.
-They will have an opportunity to prepare speeches, compose party platforms, debate current issues, and vote for elected offices.
+They will prepare speeches, compose party platforms, debate current issues, and vote for elected offices.

 Cities also compete for ribbons in athletics, spirit, college bowl trivia, and other events.
-Citizens may also participate in a media school which publishes a daily paper, nightly news videos, and conducts web updates regularly.
-They may also participate in a law school which conducts mock trials, a criminal justice academy, and a Boys State band.
+Citizens may also take part in a media school which publishes a daily paper, nightly news videos, and conducts web updates regularly.
+Or, they may take part in a law school which conducts mock trials, a criminal justice academy, and a Boys State band.

-Boys Staters also have the opportunity to hear from some of South Carolina's top leaders.
-Speakers from years past include Senator Strom Thurmond, Senator Ernest F. “Fritz” Hollings, Governors Dick Riley, Carroll Campbell, David Beasley, and Jim Hodges, Speaker of the House David Wilkins, Congressmen Lindsey Graham, James Clyburn, and many others.
+Boys Staters hear from some of South Carolina’s top leaders.
+Speakers from years past included Senator Strom Thurmond, Senator Ernest F. “Fritz” Hollings, Governors Dick Riley, Carroll Campbell, David Beasley, and Jim Hodges, Speaker of the House David Wilkins, Congressmen Lindsey Graham, James Clyburn, and many others.

 The American Legion founded the Boys State program to teach young men about government and politics.
 More specifically, the program is intended to spark interest and pride in government on a local level as well as the national scope.
 The greatest aspect of the program is that the participants learn by doing.
 Active participation in Boys State is key.

 What we at Post 111 look for